hpe-storage/scod/docs/csi_driver/diagnostics.md

 # Introduction

-It's recommended that you're familiar with inspecting workloads on Kubernetes.
+It's recommended to familiarize yourself with inspecting workloads on Kubernetes.
 This particular [cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#interacting-with-running-pods) is very useful to have readily available.

 ## Sanity checks

 Once the CSI driver has been deployed either through object configuration files, Helm or an Operator.
-This view should be representable of what a healthy system should look like after install.
-If any of the workload deployments lists anything but `Running`, proceed to checking the logs from the troublesome workload.
+This view should be representative of what a healthy system should look like after install.
+If any of the workload deployments lists anything but `Running`, proceed to inspect the logs of the problematic workload.

 ```markdown fct_label="HPE Nimble Storage"
 kubectl get pods --all-namespaces -l 'app in (nimble-csp, hpe-csi-node, hpe-csi-controller)'